Do you spend half of your day monitoring, updating, and tweaking your Google Ads?

 These heat maps are visual representations of users' search behavior.
 You can see an example of a click-through rate heat map below:

-Google Ads’ Quality Score (QS) is a bit of a mystery.
-They treat it like a “black box,” which makes it seem like QS is beyond your control.
-But that doesn’t mean it isn’t worth keeping a weather eye on.
+Google Ads' Quality Score (QS) is a bit of a mystery, and it feels like a “black box” beyond your control.
+But keep an eye on it.

 Thanks to the team over at the PPC Epiphany blog, there's a script that even comes with a dashboard as well.